 Bluehost has multiple plans, stretching from cheap shared hosting to dedicated servers.
 These are typically available on annual to triannual terms, with up to 40% off if you’re willing to pay for multiple years at a time.
 Bluehost also offers significant discounts on your initial term, often up to 75% off, but remember that you’ll revert to the regular rate when it’s time to renew.

 Bluehost offers four shared hosting plans, where your website shares server resources, like CPU time and hard disks, with other people’s websites.
-The cheapest of these plans costs the equivalent of $2.95 a month for the initial term, rising to $9.99 a month on renewal.
+The cheapest of these plans costs the equivalent of $2.75 a month for the initial term, rising to $9.99 a month on renewal and scaling up in price if you choose a 36 month term.

 There are three VPS (virtual private server) hosting plans.
 This is where you get your own slice of a server’s resources that isn’t shared with others.
 It starts at $18.99 a month (rising to $29.99 a month on renewal).